simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 </figcaption>
 </figure>

-The second class of architectures imagines a set of predictors, each situated at each position in the time dimension at the top of the network with a view to the past and the future.
+The second class of architectures imagines a set of predictors situated at every position in the time dimension at the top of the network with a view to the past and the future.
 In this scenario we pool together the outputs from the entire hidden layer to obtain a consensus prediction:

 <figure>
 <center>